 Edna describes herself as someone who uses her free time to watch movies, and eat junk food.
 While doing a little bit of research on the challenges she faces.

 What attracted you to Cellulant?

-I see Cellulant as an exciting/forward-thinking/fast-moving company and feel that it has a lot to offer from the work culture which is amazing for ideas are welcomed and interdepartmental collaboration is part of the work backbone.
+I see Cellulant as an exciting/forward-thinking/fast-moving company and feel that it has a lot to offer.
+This starts from the work culture which is amazing for ideas are welcomed and interdepartmental.
 I felt I needed to jump on the boot.

 Where and what did you study in university?

 I studied BSc in Public Health at the University of Lusaka in Lusaka, Zambia

 To know that every day I get to learn new things, through the challenges that I face to know that I am part of the solution to the challenge the customer faces.

 What would you say has been the most exciting part of the job?